Keith Haring × UT

 Thus began the collaboration.
 Over the course of numerous trials, UNIQLO leveraged its technology to the utmost, eventually producing a textile of exceptional softness with a character and durability hitherto unseen in kurta.

-“Traditionally, Kurta always had side slits, to allow for ease of movement when walking or sitting on the floor, and to accommodate different body types, but by lengthening the garment and using UNIQLO stretchy fabric, we were able to create a kurta that is easy to move around in, even without slits.”
+“Traditionally, Kurta always have side slits, to allow for ease of movement when walking or sitting or the floor, and to accommodate different body types, but by lengthening the garment and using UNIQLO stretchy fabric, we were able to create a kurta that is easy to move around in, even without slits.”
 If functionality can be maintained through technological advances, the kurta can thrive without its slits and placket, characteristic as they may be.
 That said, Rina mentioned one feature of the kurta that would be best to leave as-is: its length.
 “By pairing the kurta with jeans or other bottoms, you can have a lot of fun playing around with different styles, but in India, it’s still not considered customary for women to show their legs.
 While this kurta was primarily designed to be worn as a top, we wanted to make sure that it was long enough that women in other countries would feel like they could wear it as a dress.
 For me, this kurta collection has been an eye-opening adventure through tradition.
 We’ve created a kurta that can serve as a bridge between India and the world.”

 ①UNIQLO Ambience Mall Vasant Kunj